Our Constitution: The Bill of Rights (Grades 7–9)

 - The task for the students is to be able to put the first five amendments into their own words.
-The teacher will model how this is done by putting the graphic organizer on an overhead or Elmo projector so that all students can see the form.
+Model how this is done by putting the graphic organizer on an overhead or Elmo projector so that all students can see the form.
 Then, as a whole group, go through the process of writing a paraphrasing of the First Amendment.
 In order to accomplish this the students are going to do a careful reading as they analyze the text and then restate the various parts of the amendment so it makes sense to them.
 For instance, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof . . .” could be restated by the students as “The government can’t start religions or stop people from practicing their own.”
-The students should follow the teacher through the process and write the new paraphrasing in the box next to the original text.
+The students should follow through the process and write the new paraphrasing in the box next to the original text.

 Students will understand the rights and restrictions that are defined by the second five amendments of the Bill of Rights in the United States Constitution.
 They will demonstrate that understanding by restating those ideals in their own words.

 In this lesson the students will analyze the original text of amendments 6–10 just as they did amendments 1–5 in the last lesson, through careful reading.
 They will study the exact language of the amendments in order to understand not only the intent of the Founding Fathers but the way that these words have since been interpreted.
-At the teacher’s discretion this will be done either individually, as partners, or in small groups of three or four students.
+At your discretion this will be done either individually, as partners, or in small groups of three or four students.